VhanTakishima/Vite-StackBlitz-Profile/README.md

 Added Ceasar Cipher app
 -- added nerd stats so you can check how many times you clicked the encrypt and decrypt button. xample usage, if you decrpyt "lnjbja lryqna" with key 3, 4 times. you'll get ceasar cipher. the times to click the button can act like an addtional security measure.

+02/09
+-Started Chatbox but not yet finished.  plan to separate it to a different SASS file along with the "Go to Top" Button, so I can easily manage all fixed positioned elements
+- If i can, I'll try to integrate the  chatbot with Chat GPT or any AI learning tech with API.